Prepare a OAuth 2.0 authorization call and build an authorization URL

 Value

-A string containing the constructed authorization URL.
-This URL should be used to redirect the user to the OAuth provider's authorization endpoint.
+A length-1 string containing the authorization URL to send the user

 Examples